fcesar7/AWS-financial-project/procedure.md

 Select that you want to give permissions to Lambda.
 Then choose “AmazonS3FullAccess” and “AmazonEventBridgeFullAccess”

 #### 1.4 S3 Bucket
 Create an S3 bucket and name it as you like.
-The bucket will be referred to as 'financial-project' from now on.
+The bucket will be referred to as 'financial-project-1' from now on.
 The bucket should be in the same region as the Lambda function.
 Create a folder in the bucket named 'extraction-staging' that will contain our extracted data.

 #### 1.5 Lambda Function for Extraction
 Create a Lambda function (select 'Author from scratch').
 Name it 'financial-project-1-staging-extraction'.
 Paste the extraction script on the 'code' tab.
 Go to the 'Configuration' tab and to 'Environment variables'.
 Add your API keys as Environment Variables.
 This shouldn't be done if they were sensitive API keys for security reasons.